From Hero to Wise Elder

 Illustrations:

-• Gandalf (The Lord of the Rings): Constantly learns, adapts, and offers wisdom as Middle-earth’s conflicts evolve.
+• Gandalf (The Lord of the Rings): Constantly learns, adapts.
+Is transformed through near death from being Gandalf The Grey, to Gandalf The White.
+Offers wisdom and strategic support as Middle-earth’s conflicts evolve.

 • Carl Fredricksen (Up): In later life, opens his heart to new relationships and adventure.